 Before bathing your cat, gather all the supplies you need:

 Stand for hairdryer (if available)

 An additional pair of hands

 Even though your kitten will have had many baths by the time s/he comes to live with you. s/he may decide to "test" your authority by behaving badly during his first bath.
 Simply grip him/her lightly but firmly by the back of his/her neck until s/he calms down.
 This is called "scruffing" your cat and is what a mother cat does to discipline her kittens.
 This is a good technique to use whenever you need to control your kitty.

 Before starting, gather all your supplies and have them handy.
 Comb your kitten out completely before bathing or s/he will mat.
 I find that the kitchen sink is the easiest place to bathe the kitties, as it eliminates the constant bending over that happens using a bathtub.
 Clear anything near the sink out of the way just in case your kitten scrambles out of the sink and sends everything flying.

-I start on the face, and simply use a washcloth to clean it, especially under the eyes and inside the "flap" of the ears.
+I start on the face, and simply use a washcloth to clean it.
 Unless your cat's face is really dirty, warm water will be sufficient for this step.